 - Launch EC2 instances from pre-configured AMI.
 Consider spot instances for big computing.
-(Use AWSCLI to launch them with one command.)
+Consider AWSCLI to simply the above process to one shell command

-- Prepare input data by pulling them from S3 to EC2.
+- Pull necessary input data from S3 to EC2.
 Put commonly used

 aws s3 cpcommands into bash scripts.